actris-cloudnet/cloudnetpy/docs/html/_sources/api.rst.txt

 Modules
 =======

-The CloudnetPy modules also contain several additional lower level functions that can be useful for development, testing and research purposes.
+The various modules of CloudnetPy also provide additional lower level functions that can be useful for development, testing and research purposes.

 cloudnet.categorize